aamining/Hakathon_project/README.md

 ```

-# How to Upload and Work with images in Heroku
+# How to Upload and Work with images in Heroku (Cloudinary)

 Heroku dose not keep images so we need to third party solution,